rin67630/Sound-pressure-level-meter-Booster/Binaries/Readme.md

 The files provided are:

 ## Precompiled binary demo
-(Requires only a blank ESP8266 to deliver live data)
+(Requires only a blank ESP8266 to deliver live data).

       ESP_SwissArmyKnife_RevO6_2024.ino.bin
 ## Python script to patch the bove file with your credentials.
        PythonPatcherTE.py